 But for many architects and designers, the drum to follow in the 1920s and 1930s was that of modernism, the functional, stripped-down, largely unornamented architecture pioneered by German luminaries such as Peter Behrens – and by British forebears such as the little known Liverpool architect Peter Ellis, who was designing forward-looking steel and glass structures in the 1860s.
 By the 1920s, with the Bauhaus in full swing in Weimar (and later in Dessau), architects knew where to look.

 The kind of modernist architecture that is seen by many as the most “pure”, the most faithful to the ideas of the great European modernists, is defined by a total lack of “applied ornament”, by an avoidance of symmetry for its own sake (you can balance the arrangement of your facades without making them symmetrical), and by a kind of design that expresses the volume within the building rather than its mass.
 In addition, such buildings are often said to adhere to the idea that form follows function – the architect began with what the building was meant to be and do, and let this dictate its outer appearance.
-Aesthetically, such buildings are associated with white walls, flat roofs, large windows, balconies, and open, free-flowing interiors.
+Aesthetically, such buildings are associated with white walls, strong horizontal lines, flat roofs, large windows, balconies, and open, free-flowing interiors.
 Technically, they typically use materials thought of as modern (though often rather older than they seem) such as concrete, steel, and plate glass.
 Socially, such buildings are linked with the idea that a bright, honest architecture that gives its users access to fresh air and sunshine is better for us than poky Victorian architecture, and might even make us into better people.

 In practice and in England, though, things were rather different.
 Such modernist buildings were as easily recognized by certain typical features – plain white walls, roof gardens, strip windows, and so on – as by these principles.
 There is a group of English buildings, including for example the flats at Highpoint I, Highgate, London, and the Lawn Road flats in Hampstead, also in London, that exemplify this white, unadorned modernism, and which are often cited as the “stars” of the English modernism of the 1930s.
 But there were also lesser lights, chrome and glass shop fronts (image above) and smaller houses that showed what English designers could do in the modernist mode.